-‘Subway Therapy’ comes to the Lower East Side
+‘Subway Therapy’ pop-up on Lower East Side offers new chance to reflect - amNewYork

 From now until Monday afternoon, people can head to 107 Norfolk St., between Rivington and Delancey streets, and post their messages for display.

-Chavez began the project months bofore the election as a way for people to express their feelings and wishes, and it saw a huge reponse in the wake of a divisive election.
+Chavez began the project months before the election as a way for people to express their feelings and wishes, and it saw a huge reponse in the wake of a divisive election.

 For nearly a month after Nov.
-8, hundreds of thousands of people placed Post-its on the tiles at the subway station, including one by Gov. Andrew M. Cuomo, who ordered the notes to be preserved at the New York Historical Society.
+8, hundreds of thousands of people placed Post-its on the tiles at the subway station, including one by Gov. Andrew M. Cuomo, who ordered the notes to be preserved at the New-York Historical Society.

+Stop by to post your thoughts – from the glum to the grand, the ho-hum to the hopeful – from 11 am. to 7 p.m.
+Thursday through Sunday and 11 a.m. to 2 p.m.
+Monday.